-The first thing that may come to your mind is getting a gym membership and start a workout routine.
+The first thing that may come to your mind is to get a gym membership.
 It seems like going to the gym is the only way to get fit, right?
 Far from the truth.

 Paying for a gym membership fee can be extra motivating, benefits like having the equipment, showers or classes available make joining gym reasonable.
 While some find other people at the gym inspiring, others feel intimidated by them.
 Especially when you go for a very first time, and don’t know what you should be doing and why, and you think you are being judged.

 Remember, only insecure people judge, and they judge everybody else, not just you.